nickj609/GameModeManager/README.md

 Inspired by [CS2 Modded Dedicated Server by Kus](https://github.com/kus/cs2-modded-server) and the [CS2 Rock The Vote plugin by Abnerfs](https://github.com/abnerfs/cs2-rockthevote).

 ## Description
+Tired of manually managing game modes, settings, and maps?

-GameModeManager streamlines server administration with these features:
+GameModeManager simplifies server administration for Counter-Strike 2 by providing:

-- **Admin Game Mode Menu:** Switch between game modes.
-- **Admin Setting Menu:** Enable or disable custom settings.
+- **Admin menus** for modes, maps, and settings.
-- **Admin Map List Menu:** Switch between maps within the current game mode.
+- **Automatic rotation** for maps and game modes.
-- **Player Voting:** Voting for custom game modes, game settings, and maps.
+- **Player voting** for maps, settings, and game modes.
-- **Default Map Cycles:** Automatically changes the map to a random map within the current map group.
-- **Game Mode Rotations:** Specify how often you want the game mode to change.
-- **RTV Compatibility:** Works seamlessly with your chosen RTV plugin, ensuring smooth rock-the-vote functionality.
+- **Seamless integration** with your existing Rock the Vote (RTV) plugin.
+- **Dynamic map list and menu updates** based on the current game mode.
+- **Customization options** for settings folders, voting styles, and languages.

+This plugin is perfect for servers with a variety of custom content or those that want to give players more control over their experience.

 ## Enjoying the plugin?
 Please drop a ⭐ star in the repository